 Two-factor authentication is an optional security feature to verify that it’s really you when you log into your Snapchat account!
 This makes your account more secure 🔐

 You can setup two-factor authentication right in the Snapchat app!
 Learn more about two-factor authentication.

 Keep it Between Friends

 Snapchat was made for keeping in touch with your close friends.
 We recommend that you only friend or accept friend requests from people that you know in real life.

 You can always report abuse on Snapchat, including harassment, bullying, or any other safety concern.
 If someone is making you uncomfortable, you can also block that Snapchatter and leave any group chat.
 Learn more about reporting abuse or safety concerns.

-If you’re not in the US, there are other organizations that can help you.
+If you’re not in the US, there are other organisations that can help you.
 Learn more about crisis resources worldwide.

 Only the people you choose can see your location — you can choose to share your location with all your friends you’ve added back, just a group of select friends, or you can even turn on Ghost Mode when you want to go off the grid 👻 Snaps you submit to Our Story can still show up on the Map, though!

-Learn more about how to customize Snap Map location settings.
+Learn more about how to customise Snap Map location settings.

 Change Who Can View My Story 🕵🏻